 It is a machine learning artificial intelligence system that helps Google process search results and provide more relevant search results for users.

-While you can’t optimize directly for Rankbrain because Google doesn’t reveal the exact way the algorithm works there five important signals which will get you ahead of your competition.
+You can’t optimize for Google Rankbrain because Google doesn’t reveal the exact way the algorithm works.
+There five important signals which will get you ahead of your competition.
 Without further ado here they are:

 RankBrain is looking for fresh, relevant content that matches a user’s search query.